 ISAP is well positioned to be a platform on which anti-poaching technologies are investigated, sourced and tested.
-To this end ISAP has already established some key strategic alliances with international technology based organizations.
-With the ISAP operational center being based within the MET headquarters (which was provided to ISAP based on the merit and recognition given by MET to ISAP, and the role we play in support of the authorities) ISAP is ideally situated to coordinate these activities in conjunction and collaboration with the Ministry.
+To this end ISAP has already established some key strategic alliances with international technology-based organizations.

 Through the ISAP directors and members, there are the varied skill sets needed to source and test different anti-poaching solutions.
 Amongst the ISAP directors we have qualified lawyers, engineers, pilots, company CEO’s and field operations specialists.

 This key focus area is however largely reliant on significant and sustainable funding, which largely is only available through the international community.